 - Only FFH Species

 The results indicators for this scheme are relatively straight forwards.
 Payments are made according to the number of Lynx and Wolverine offspring observed each year as a proxy for the total population.
 Previously the scheme rewarded the Sami herders for the number of dead Reindeer resulting from carnivore kills.
 This approach had moral hazards associated as the control mechanism (the number of dead livestock) was not contingent on conservation outcomes (the population of Lynx or Wolverine).
+The payments may also be applied for wolves, or any wild animal that is not an ungulate and that are protected from hunting.

 Design of scheme / project